djangocon/2024.djangocon.us/src/_content/schedule/talks/2024-09-23-15-25-t0-product-101-for-techies-and-tech-teams.md

 track: t0
 ---

-In this talk, I intend to cover basic product concepts (more details in the outline) with the goal of sparking engineers' interest in product matters.
+In this talk, I intend to cover basic product concepts with the goal of sparking engineers' interest in how their work can have a greater impact in their users' lives.
 In my opinion, everyone in tech should be able to speak a little of their colleagues' language so that we can better collaborate and be more efficient as teams.
-With that said, I think that engineers who would like to become more product-minded will benefit from attending as the talk covers the most common topics in that knowledge domain.
+With that said, I believe any engineers who would like to become more product-minded will benefit from attending as the talk covers the most common topics in that knowledge domain, serving as an introduction to the product world.

-Talk outline:
-1. What your PM really wants
-2. How to bridge the gap?
-3. Becoming a product-minded engineer
-4. Diving into Product
-   4.1.
-Part 1: understanding the strategy and your users
-      4.1.1.
-Product Life Cycle
-      4.1.2.
-Strategy & Vision
-      4.1.3.
-Goals & OKRs
-      4.1.4.
-Roadmaps
-      4.1.5.
-Personas & Customer Journey Mapping
-   4.2.
-Part 2: understanding your PM's vocab and decisions
-      4.2.1.
-Product Discovery
-         4.2.1.1.
-Interviews
-         4.2.1.2.
-Tests
-            - Value testing
-            - Usability testing
-            - Tech feasibility testing
-            - Business viability testing
-      4.2.2.
-Delivery
-      4.2.2.
-Product metrics